About the Kansas Geological Survey

 The KGS, with industry and government partners, continues a multi-year project to test the safety and efficacy of storing carbon dioxide (CO2)--from industrial processes and other sources--deep underground and also using it to squeeze out trapped oil unreachable by traditional recovery methods.
 CO2 is a natural and essential component of the atmosphere, but it is also a greenhouse gas--a byproduct of fossil fuels emissions from vehicles and such stationary sources as electric, cement, ethanol, and fertilizer plants--that has been considered a cause of climate change.
 The KGS-led project has received to date nearly $21.5 million in cooperative agreement funding from the U.S. Department of Energy.
 This funding has helped support drilling and evaluation of wells in Sumner County south of Wichita, Ellis County north of Hays, and Haskell County northwest of Liberal.
 The cooperative agreement is the largest ever received by the KGS.

-In the summer of 2013, CO2 transported from the Abengoa Bioenergy Corporation's ethanol plant near Colwich will be injected at the KGS Wellington field site in Sumner County for both enhanced oil recovery and CO2 sequestration in the deep Arbuckle saline aquifer.
+Following a robust characterization of the reservoir, CO2 will be transported from nearby sources and injected at the KGS Wellington field site in Sumner County for both enhanced oil recovery and CO2 sequestration in the deep Arbuckle saline aquifer.
 The Arbuckle is a porous rock group that contains saline water unfit for human consumption in that area of the state and is separated from shallower freshwater aquifers by thousands of feet of impermeable rock.
 This will be the first time CO2 emitted during industrial activities will be captured and injected underground for long-term storage in Kansas.
 Sequestration of CO2 in saline aquifers is being tested throughout the United States, with a larger test currently underway in Illinois.

 In response to demand for information on horizontal wells and hydraulic fracturing following increased public awareness and acceleration of horizontal drilling in the Mississippian play in south-central Kansas, the KGS published a circular on hydraulic fracturing in Kansas.
 The KGS also studies coalbed methane (CBM) and other unconventional sources of natural gas.
 With funding from the Kansas Corporation Commission and the Kansas Department of Revenue, the KGS continues development of online methods for reporting oil and gas information to the state of Kansas and from the Kansas Geological Society to develop software for the display of digital well logs.